Thomasporta/thomasporta.github.io/aboutme.md

 ---

 I am Thomas Porta, a programmer and technical artist.
 I studied Game Development at the National Film and television school.
-Before that I was a Machine Learning Scientist (I have a MSc in Machine Learning from UCL).
+Before that I was a Machine Learning Scientist.

 ### Skills